sighupio/fury-kubernetes-monitoring/katalog/alertmanager-operated/README.md

 Before deploying this, please take a look at how to configure the alertmanager [the right way][example-2].

-You can deploy Alertmanager by running the following command in the root of the
+You can deploy Alertmanager by running the following command:
-project:

 ```shell
 kustomize build | kubectl apply -f -